-Jeff Zanardi has a 25-year history of achieving business metric objectives for large, midsized and startup companies.
+Jeff Zanardi has a 25-year history of achieving business metric objectives for large, mid-sized and startup companies.
 He has held executive-level roles at Curvature, Cisco, StrataCom, British Telecom, Tymnet and Anderson Consulting.
-He holds a Bachelor of Science in Decision and Information Sciences from Santa Clara University and a Master of Business Administration in Marketing and Finance.
+He holds a BS in decision and information sciences from Santa Clara University and an MBA in marketing and finance.

 Blog posts by Jeff Zanardi

 As Curvature readies its strategic marketing programs for 2016, we’ve looked back on the events, campaigns and industry movements that created the most momentum for us last year. read more

 Third-Party Maintenance Takes Center Stage at Gartner EMEA IT Event.

 Last month, I presented at the annual Gartner IT Financial, Procurement & Asset Management Summit in London as part of our world tour of six Gartner events this year. read more

 The basic premise of bimodal IT is that, up until now, IT organizations have been very steady, stable and methodical organizations when it came to implementing change. read more